Egregium12/Egregium12.github.io/index.md

 My main fields of studies are Mathematical Physics and Pure Mathematics.
 I am currently interested in Quantum Mechanics, Quantum Information and Astrophysics.

+I like music, fictions, animes and movies.
+When I lived in Alberta, I often went hiking in the mountains.

 ### Award, Grants & Honours ###
 * Faculty of Mathematics National Scholarship
 * University of Waterloo President's Scholarship of Distinction